vojtechsedlak/courtney/site/content/contact/_index.md

 ---
-title: "Get in touch"
+title: Contact Courtney
-image: "img/jay-mantri-tfyi0qox08c-unsplash.jpg"
+image: img/zhen-hu-do5quaqayg0-unsplash.jpg
 contact_entries:
-  - heading: Location
+  - heading: "Phone "
-    text: "Open to virtual appointments using Zoom and in-person appointments in Victoria, BC."
+    text: 778-927-2142
-  - heading: Working hours
+  - heading: Email
-    text: "Reach out to make an appointment. "
+    text: "courtney@courtneysedlak.com "
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Counselling is a deeply personal experience and finding a counsellor who feels like a good fit for you is an important first step.
+If you'd like to connect before booking your first session to make sure I am the right person to work with you, feel free to contact me via phone or email, or schedule a free 20-minute phone/video consultation with me.